 In 2001, Eagle Alliance was awarded a contract by the Department of Defense (DoD).
 The contract was successfully executed for 17 years – providing the Intelligence Community with IT services, bringing industry-leading expertise, proven best commercial practices, and large-scale systems management.
 Eagle Alliance was awarded a follow-on contract in 2017, the focus of which is to transform to agile Digital Services that simplify service delivery, enhance mission support and user experience, and dramatically reduce IT costs.

 Since 2002, Eagle Alliance has hosted the annual Crypto Cup Golf Tournament to provide critical funding for the Foundation.
-The event is hugely successful and has raised over $671,000 as of the 2018 tournament!
+The event is hugely successful and has raised over $735,000 with this event as of the 2020 tournament!

 NISUS TECHNOLOGIES AND BENXING ENTERTAINMENT

 When the NCM requested assistance from the NCMF in developing a kiosk that would have cryptologic related games for young adults, the NCMF agreed to look into the challenge.The NCMF met with Nisus Technologies, a local business engaged in supporting the Intelligence Community.